Safety Tips

 Report All Suspicious and Offensive Behavior

-You know when someone’s crossed the line and, if that happens, we want to know about it.
+You know when someone has crossed the line and, if that happens, we want to know about it.
 Report anyone that violates our terms or community guidelines.
 Here are some examples of violations:

 Sexual Health & Consent